drkrillo/docs/creator/sdk7/interactivity/player-avatar.md

 ### Default animations

-Use the `triggerEmote()` function ro run one of the default animations that players are able to play anywhere in Decentraland.
-This function takes a an object with a single property as an argument:
+Use the `triggerEmote()` function to run one of the default animations that players are able to play anywhere in Decentraland.
+This function takes an object with a single property as an argument:

 * `predefinedEmote`: A string name for an existing emote.